Orthoceratidae: Taxonomy

-Orthoceratidae was named by McCoy (1844) and assigned to the Orthocerida by Teichert and Miller (1939),(as Orthocerotidae); to the Michelinoceratida by Flower (1962), and to the Orthocerataceae by Sweet (1964).
-It has been subsequently included in the Orthocerataceae in Evans (1994) and in the Orthocerida in Evans (2005) and in Kröger et al. (2007).
-Flower showed in 1962 that Orthocerotidae used by Teichert and Miller (1939) is synonymous with Orthoceratide McCoy (1884).
+Orthoceratidae was named by McCoy (1844) and assigned to the Orthocerida by Teichert and Miller (1939) (as Orthocerotidae), to the Michelinoceratida by Flower (1962), and to the Orthocerataceae by Sweet (1964).
+It has been subsequently included in the Orthocerataceae by Evans (1994) and in the Orthocerida by Evans (2005) and by Kröger et al. (2007).
+Flower showed in 1962 that Orthocerotidae as used by Teichert and Miller (1939) is synonymous with Orthoceratidae McCoy (1884).

 Morphology

 Members are characterised by long, slender, usually orthoconic (straight) but sometimes slightly curved shells, a central or subcentral orthochoanitic siphuncle that is free of deposits, a long body chamber, and cylindrical or only slightly inflated connecting rings.
 Ornamentation may be in the form of longitudinal or transverse ribs and/or lirae, or the shell surface may be smooth.